bridgecrewio/checkov/.github/ISSUE_TEMPLATE/feature_request.md

 **Describe the feature**

 Explain the feature in detail.
 Note that feature requests are always reviewed, but prioritized based on popularity, effort, and impact.
+We also welcome contributions.

 **Examples**